 Fake reviews are easy to recognize.
 They’re gushy and flattering to an unhealthy degree.
 Having fake reviews is terrible for your business, especially after people figure it out.
 It implies that customers don’t have faith in you or your company.

 For local company owners, reputation and word of mouth are crucial.
-Even if your consumers don't find about the fake reviews, the review site most likely will.
+Even if your consumers don’t find out about the fake reviews, the review site most likely will.

 Furthermore, you’ll discover that obtaining genuine reviews is less difficult than you may have anticipated.
 The reviews will come as long as you have a decent product or service and are doing your best to guarantee that your clients are well taken care of.